Gel Blaster FAQ’s

 Please note: The delivery of your parcel may be delayed during public holidays, long weekends, etc.

-If you are experiencing delays or would like more info on the status of your package please contact Sendle or Australia Post direct.
+If you are experiencing delays or would like more info on the status of your package please Australia Post direct.